Travelle Wharton

-Glenn Travelle Wharton (born May 19, 1981) is an American football coach and former offensive lineman who is the assistant offensive line coach for the Baltimore Ravens of the National Football League (NFL).
+Glenn Travelle Wharton (born May 19, 1981) is an American football coach and former player who most recently served as the assistant offensive line coach for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the South Carolina Gamecocks and was selected by the Carolina Panthers in the third round of the 2004 NFL draft.
 He also played for the Cincinnati Bengals.

 Early life

 Wharton was a Shrine Bowl participant following his senior year at Hillcrest High School in Simpsonville, South Carolina.
 He earned all-area and all-state recognition as a senior.

 College career

 Wharton started 45 of the 47 games he played at left tackle at the University of South Carolina.
 He did not allow a sack after the second game of his freshman season in 2000, a span of 45 contests.
 In 2003, as a senior with the Gamecocks, he started all 12 games at left tackle.
 Wharton earned second-team All-Southeastern Conference recognition and was chosen to play in the Senior Bowl.
 He was a team captain and was the lone returning starter on the offensive line that allowed only 10 sacks the entire season.